SeniorMars/seniormars.com/content/posts/neomutt/index.md

 Now, when you press `<Tab>` in the editor when prompted for an email, you will be able to search your MacBook contacts!

-{{note(clickable=true, header="Note", text="You can add your Google contacts to your MacBook contacts by linking your Google account to your MacBook contacts.
+{{note(clickable=true, header="Note", body="You can add your Google contacts to your MacBook contacts by linking your Google account to your MacBook contacts.
 Which is not great, but I still did it.")}}

 ### Encrypt